The University of Toledo is the only state institution in Ohio to offer a bachelor’s degree program in law and social thought.

 Logan Sheehan, LST ’06, worked for Habitat for Humanity in Washington, D.C.
 He welcomed President Barack Obama and Michelle Obama to a Habitat worksite and explained the project to them.
 Logan attributes his capacity to think critically about community organizing and planning to his undergraduate studies in law and social thought at The University of Toledo.
 He went on to receive his master's degree in the Department of Urban Planning at the University of Michigan.

 Ashlyn Carroll, LST ’12, began her post-graduate life in an Americorps job at the Food Bank of Iowa.
 She immediately found connections between her work at the Food Bank and the work she did in the Inside/Out Prison Exchange Project at UToledo.
 The Food Bank of Iowa started a partnership with the Newton Correctional Institution.
 Inmates farm 12 acres of land and donate that produce to the food bank, which distributes it to partner agencies.
 The agencies hand it out to the needy.
 Ashlyn visited partner agencies throughout the state, helping them to solicit more donations and distribute more food.

 Ashlynn has since earned her JD from Case Western Reserve University in Cleveland, Ohio (2016) and her LLM from Comillas Pontifical Universidad in Madrid, Spain.
 After completing a fellowship at the International Criminal Court in the Hague, Ashlynn now intends to work as a criminal defense attorney in Ohio.

-UToledo’s innovative curriculum in the law and social thought program includes proseminars, field experiences and classes in many of UT’s academic departments.
+UToledo’s innovative curriculum in the law and social thought program includes proseminars, field experiences and classes in many academic departments.